Has your potty-trained child started to have poop accidents again? Learn what to do when your 4 year old poops in pants and doesn’t care.

 For instance, have him sit on the potty for 20 minutes after each meal, or whenever he tends to poop in his undies.
 You can also set a timer so he knows that there’s a set time to go through (and not based on when you say so).

-Make this a regular part of your day, just as he brushes his teeth after meals and changes into pajamas at night.
+Make this a regular part of your daytime routine, just as he brushes his teeth after meals and changes into pajamas at night.
 That way, he develops a new habit that feels automatic.
+And offer some privacy as well—he may not want you in the bathroom with him every time.

 4. Offer positive reinforcement

 No one likes being scolded or told what to do day in and day out.
 Encourage your child to poop in the toilet by praising any bit of progress you see.
-The more supported he feels, the more inclined he’ll be to continue that behavior.
+The more supported he feels, the more inclined he can be to continue that behavior.

 Keep in mind to praise progress, and not only what you define as “success.”
 Don’t just praise him for the times he poops in the toilet instead of his undies (because, at this point, those times might be few and far between).

 Learning how to stop your child from pooping in his pants, especially when he’d been potty trained for a while, can be a challenge.
-Thankfully, you can try a few tricks to convince him to poop in the toilet instead.
+Thankfully, with encouragement and consistency, you can overcome this potty training regression and convince him to poop in the toilet again.

-Address issues with constipation, from offering more fiber and water to being supportive about his fears of pushing.
+Address issues with constipation, from dietary changes to being supportive about his fears of pushing.
 Give him the responsibility of helping you clean his accidents so he’s not “off the hook.”

 Sit him on the toilet at predictable times of the day, and for a regular length of time.
 And finally, offer positive reinforcement every step of the way—he’s more likely to change through praise than punishment.